iaf12/Tuberculosis-Detection-from-Chest-Radiography-Images-Using-Deep-Learning-Neural-Networks/README.md

 # Tuberculosis-Detection-from-Chest-Radiography-Images-Using-Deep-Learning-Neural-Networks

-### This project had been done for my bachelor thesis in City University, Bangladesh which is going to be published after more improving with the models reliability in no time.
+### Hi there I'm Istiaq Ahmmed Fahad. <br> This project have been done for my bachelor thesis in City University, Bangladesh which is going to be published after more improving with the models reliability in no time.

 <p>Tuberculosis is a crucial issue where a lot of space available to improve the treatment quality. we can use our model to detect disease earlier after classifying the Chest X Ray (CXR) image of patients.</p>